Nicole Moudaber: MoodRAW

 In September 2014, Moudaber announced her "MoodRAW" tour which saw her play in underground transformed spaces such as warehouses.
 The events were in five cities: London, Montreal, Chicago, Los Angeles, and Brooklyn.
 The tour included artists such as Anja Schneider, Joel Mull, Marino Canal, Victor Calderone, Raiz and Danny Tenaglia.

 MoodZONE

-May 2016 saw the debut of Moudaber's festival stage concept, titled "MoodZONE", at Electric Daisy Carnival: New York where she played back-to-back with Chris Liebing and also hosted and selected Lauren Lane, Mind Against, Paco Osuna, and Thugfucker for the stage.
-MoodZONE also appeared at Insomniac's flagship event in June 2017, Electric Daisy Carnival: Las Vegas, at the NeonGarden stage, with Chris Liebing, Cristoph, DJ Tennis, Pan-Pot, Shmitty, and Solardo.
-In July 2017, it was announced that MoodZONE would appear at Utopia Island in Munich, Germany on 12 August and Escape: Psycho Circus in San Bernardino, California on 28 October.
-Along with Moudaber, similar acts such as Chris Liebing, DJ Tennis, Lauren Lane, Paco Osuna, Pan-Pot and Shmitty would be performing at the event as well.
+May 2016 saw the debut of Moudaber's festival stage concept, titled "MoodZONE", at Electric Daisy Carnival: New York where she played with Chris Liebing.
+MoodZONE also appeared at Insomniac's event in June 2017, Electric Daisy Carnival: Las Vegas.
+In July 2017, it was announced that MoodZONE would appear at Utopia Island in Munich on 12 August and Escape: Psycho Circus in San Bernardino, California on 28 October.

 MoodDAY

 In 2016, for Winter Music Conference, Nicole announced her MoodDAY Miami Pool Party concept to celebrate the 100th episode of her Mood Radio show.

 Festivals

 Moudaber often plays at DC-10, Amnesia, Space Ibiza.

-Moudaber has also played a number of festivals including Coachella, Electric Daisy Carnival, Tomorrowland, Glastonbury, Movement Detroit, and Mysteryland USA.
+Moudaber has also played a number of festivals including Coachella, Electric Daisy Carnival, Tomorrowland, Glastonbury, Movement Detroit and Mysteryland USA.